Santi1393/SDPD-mf_thixo/README.md

 8. LAMMPS must be compiled using MPI support.
 Located in the “src” folder type:

+   *make pu*
    *make mpi*

-9. Run a numerical example to verify the installation.
+10. Run a numerical example to verify the installation.
 Copy any example to your local folder and, once located in the case folder, type:

    *lmp_mpi <in.sdpd_phase.2d*